This post may contain affiliate links. Please see my disclosure policy for details.

 If you don’t like the thought of being suspended over a river, then I would recommend not looking down as you’ll see it beneath your feet!

-However, if you’re afraid of heights or the thought of crossing it.
+However, if you’re afraid of heights or the thought of crossing them.
 There is another modern bridge that you can cross over instead.
 This one doesn’t bounce at all and is much more stable.

 On my second visit during Tawang Festival, they opened this bridge as a ‘special occasion’ type of deal.